All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 Therefore, I believe what’s actually being described in this chapter (and chapter 22) is the Church.
 It serves to reveal the nature of the Eternal Kingdom.
 So to be clear, contrary to what many Christians believe, it’s not the physical appearance that’s being described, but the glorious nature of it.
 The spiritual features of this city is what’s in view, not the physical features.
 The physical appearance is left to our imagination, for it’s too wonderful to get an accurate picture of it with our finite minds.
 We do ourselves a disservice when we take the description of this New Jerusalem literally.
 When we interpret the book of Revelation with a strict literalism, we end up with a very distorted view its message.
 We can’t miss the message that the symbolism of this book actually presents.

 Land promises: The land promises to Israel are finally fulfilled in this Eternal Kingdom of the “New Earth” of this chapter.
-The land promises were never earthly.
+The land promises were never earthly, of this present world.
 Canaan was a type of the promised land to come in eternity.
 The premillennial view that the land promises are to ethnic national Israel, and that they’re fulfilled in an earthly kingdom, falls sadly short of what those promises are actually about.
 Premillennialism diminishes the glorious nature of those promises.

 The land promises to Israel were to be an “everlasting possession” (Ge 13:15; Ge 17:7-8; Ge 48:4; Ex 32:13).
 Premillennialism teaches that the land promises are fulfilled in an earthly kingdom of this present world, where Christ reigns upon His return.
 However, that’s a kingdom that only lasts for a thousand years.
 A thousand years is not the same thing as an everlasting possession.
 This is one of a great many of the inconsistencies of the premillennial position.
 The only way that those eternal land promises are fulfilled, are in the Eternal Kingdom of the “New Earth.”